-Larry David and Bernie Sanders Are Actually Related
+Larry David And Bernie Sanders Are Actually Related

 — Ancestry (@Ancestry) July 26, 2017

 All over the world, just like Larry David, individuals are finding out their true heritage.
-PBS is doing a series with famous people to see more about their roots.
+PBS has even created a series with famous people to see more about their roots.

 While the two are not quite the same person, Larry David and Bernie Sanders certainly do resemble each other.
 It’s quite thrilling that the two are actually related, and it makes everyone wonder who they may be related to as well.